Oliver-Dayman/B8IS120-CA/REPORT.md

 The windows form app was the Main project.
 It includes all the visual components that are used.
 The 3 asp.net web APIs are used for a database each.

+My distributed system utilises HTTPS (Hypertext Transfer Protocol Secure) to ensure that all communication is encrypted and secure.
+All data exchanged between the client and the server is protected by SSL/TLS encryption, which prevents the data from being accessed or tampered by unauthorised parties.

 My analysis of this distributed system is that it includes many of the properties of a distributed system.
 Mainly Concurrency, Process Scheduling, Scalability, and Latency.

 Concurrency & process Scheduling is being used because the web services are being called Asynchronously.
 This is done using async and await commands.